NateEag/how-i-code/content/know-your-editor.rst

 Closed-source editors won't last a lifetime, but these two are halfway there.

-When you find a bug that impacts only you and two others, it need not languish until the maintainer gets bored or goes broke and shuts down the project.
-Keep the code around and fix it yourself.

 ..
 [1] Few love `vimscript
        <http://stevelosh.com/blog/2011/09/writing-vim-plugins/#making-vimscript-palatable>`__,
        but Emacs Lisp illustrates an arcane, beautiful style of software